fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 ### Function Type Expression

-As we have read earlier, Fuse have first-class support for functions that's why we should be able to talk about type of a function in our code without any extra effort.
+As we have read earlier, Fuse has first-class support for functions that's why we should be able to talk about the type of function in our code without any extra effort.